How this site is financed

 Our stance can mean we list deals others don't

-The other money sites out there don't usually include non-paying accounts in their best buy tables.
+Some other money sites out there don't usually include non-paying accounts in their best-buy tables.
 The core difference is that their top recommendations tend to be ones that pay them.
-Let me show you how the other companies work:

 Rather than any grand design to set up such a massive beast, the revenue concept behind the main site grew organically, based on the need to fund costs.
 We believe it's done in a way that makes this a successful project without compromising the information on the site or its campaigning agenda.

-Our finances have always been strong which has enabled the main site to grow, create employment, build more tools, and service its users.
+Our finances have always been strong, which has allowed the main site to grow, create employment, build more tools and help our users.

 Here are some examples of where the money goes: